-Chinese New Year is a very important day in China and is also celebrated widely across countries like Singapore, Malaysia, the United States, etc that has a vast diaspora of people of Chinese ethnicity/ origin.
+Chinese New Year is a very important day in China and is also celebrated widely across countries like Singapore, Malaysia, the United States, etc which has a vast diaspora of people of Chinese ethnicity/ origin.
 The Chinese New Year is also a fab opportunity to introduce kids to China as a country and its amazing geography, wildlife, history, and food.

 60 Chinese New Year Crafts and activities for kids